You want to pass on your faith, but...

 We all need more of God.

 That's why I often write about mama-faith.
 Because WE need to start with God.
-We need to understand his all-consuming passion for US, so that we can communicate that to our kids.
+We need to understand his all-consuming passion for us, so we can communicate it to our kids.

-I'm all about making family discipleship fun and simple so that you love it, your kids love it, and you all understand God's love better.
+I'm all about making family faith fun and simple so that you love it, your kids love it, and you all understand God's love better.

-I believe that stories, play, laughter, and prayer are the way to a child's heart and soul.
+I believe that stories, play, laughter, and prayer are the key's to a child's soul.